 - 3 Cathedral Lakes Hike, Yosemite National Park, California

 - 4 Summit Loop Hike, Smith Rock State Park, Oregon

 - 5 Kalalau Trail, Kauai, Hawaii

 - 6 Sylvan Lake Trail, Custer State Park, South Dakota

 - 7 Beehive Loop, Acadia National Park, Maine

 - 8 Cane Creek Falls Hike, Tennessee

 - 9 The Narrows Hike, Zion National Park, Utah

 The Most Scenic Hiking Trails in the U.S.

 America's most eye-popping natural wonders aren't visible from any overlook parking lot—Mother Nature makes you work for it.
-Our favorite day hikes are worth the sweat for the highly 'grammable views--and if you don't like hiking, just call it a 'walk', and go.
+Our favorite day hikes are worth the sweat for the highly 'grammable views.

 Horseshoe Bend Hike, Arizona